sneakylizard123-4/Overkill-nRF/README.md

 - Designed around **0805 components**
 - Maintain solid ground plane under RF section
 - Keep antenna area free of copper and components
+- use external antennas if possible for better performance

 ---

-## Images / Documentation
+## Images

-All pictures and screenshots are located in the `images/` folder.
+All pictures and screenshots should be in the `images/` folder.

 ### PCB Layout